FDA clears updated COVID-19 vaccines for kids under age 5

 U.S. regulators on Thursday cleared doses of the updated COVID-19 vaccines for children younger than age 5.

-The Food and Drug Administration’s decision aims to better protect the littlest kids from severe COVID-19 at a time when children’s hospitals already are packed with tots suffering from a variety of respiratory illnesses.
+The Food and Drug Administration’s decision aims to better protect the littlest kids amid an uptick in COVID-19 cases around the country — at a time when children’s hospitals already are packed with tots suffering from other respiratory illnesses including the flu.

+“Vaccination is the best way we know to help prevent the serious outcomes of COVID-19, such as hospitalization and death,” Dr. Peter Marks, FDA’s vaccine chief, told The Associated Press.

 Omicron-targeted booster shots made by Moderna and rival Pfizer already were open to everyone 5 and older.

-The FDA now has cleared their use in tots starting at age 6 months — but just who is eligible depends on what vaccinations they’ve already had, and which kind.
-Few youngsters have gotten the full primary series since shots for the littlest kids began in June.
+The FDA now has authorized use of the tweaked shots starting at age 6 months — but just who is eligible depends on how many vaccinations they’ve already had, and which kind.
+Only about 5% of youngsters under age 5 have gotten the full primary series since vaccinations for the littlest kids began in June.

 The FDA decided that: